Code-Institute-Submissions/MSP1_art_club/README.md

 An exhibition page will show the previous year's exhibition highlights, whether the works themselves or the personalities involved.
 This could be updated with images of submissions for the up coming exhibition to spur other to join/participate.

-A separate page of activities run by the clubs will give a timeline of dates, times, places and brief titles of activities that the members and public can attend.
+A separate page of activities run by the club will give a timeline of dates, times, places and brief titles of activities that the members and public can attend.

 An application for membership page will prompt for the relevant information, such as name, contact number and email, maybe reason to join.